Aaron Shikler: Work

 and is represented in numerous public collections such as The Brooklyn Museum of Art, The Metropolitan Museum of Art, the Hirshhorn Museum and Sculpture Garden, the New Britain Museum of American Art, and the National Academy of Design.

+Shikler painted the official White House portraits of Nancy and Ronald Reagan in 1989.
+His portrait of Ronald Reagan was subsequently rejected as being an insufficient likeness and put into storage in 1991.
+A second portrait, painted by Everett Raymond Kinstler in 1991, was deemed more successful and presently hangs in the White House.
+Shikler's portrait of Nancy Reagan depicted her in a red dress and is presently part of the White House collection.

 Awards and honors

 Shikler was elected a centennial fellow of Temple University in 1985, an academician of the National Academy of Design in 1965 and an associate of the National Academy of Design in 1962.
 Shikler received the Louis Comfort Tiffany Award in 1957 and the Thomas B. Clarke Prize in 1958, 1960, and 1961.
 In 1976, he received the State Department Traveling Grant, a Certificate of Honor at the Tyler School of Art and the Benjamin Altman Prize from the National Academy of Design.

 Death

-Shikler continued to paint in his studio at home until he died of kidney failure on November 12, 2015, surrounded by his family.
-He was survived by his two children, Cathy and Clifford, and 4 grandchildren: Isabella, Lane, Montgomery and Bejamin.
+Shikler continued to paint in his studio at home until he died of kidney failure on November 12, 2015.